Runaways (TV series): Production

-Development
+Background

 Brian K. Vaughan was hired to write a screenplay for Marvel Studios in May 2008, based on his comic book Runaways.
+Marvel Studios president Kevin Feige and producer Jodi Hildebrand envisioned the film as a coming-of-age story in the style of director John Hughes.
 In April 2010, Marvel hired Peter Sollett to direct the film, and a month later Drew Pearce signed on to write a new script.
-Development on the film was put on hold the following October, and Pearce explained in September 2013 that the Runaways film had been shelved due to the success of The Avengers; the earliest the film could be made was for Phase Three of the Marvel Cinematic Universe.
-In October 2014, after announcing Marvel's Phase Three films without Runaways, Marvel Studios president Kevin Feige said the project was "still an awesome script that exists in our script vault ...
+The film was developed under the working title Small Faces, referencing the 1960s rock band Small Faces.
+Development on the film was put on hold in October 2010, with Vaughan later noting Marvel Studios had decided to focus their efforts on a Guardians of the Galaxy film (2014) instead.
+Pearce explained in September 2013 that the Runaways film had been shelved due to the success of The Avengers (2012); the earliest the film could be made was for Phase Three of the Marvel Cinematic Universe.
+In October 2014, after announcing Marvel's Phase Three films without Runaways, Feige said the project was "still an awesome script that exists in our script vault ...
 In our television and future film discussions, it's always one that we talk about, because we have a solid draft there.
 [But] we can't make them all."

+Development

 Marvel Television, based at ABC Studios, was waiting for the right showrunner before moving forward with a television take on the characters.
-Josh Schwartz and Stephanie Savage, whose company Fake Empire Productions had an overall deal with ABC, independently brought up the property during a general meeting with the studio, and, by August 2016, the pair had spent a year conversing with Marvel about turning Runaways into a television series.
-That month, it was announced that streaming service Hulu had ordered a pilot episode and scripts for a full season of Runaways, to be co-produced by Marvel Television, ABC Signature Studios, and Fake Empire Productions.
+Josh Schwartz and Stephanie Savage, whose company Fake Empire had an overall deal with ABC, independently brought up the property during a general meeting with the studio, and, by August 2016, the pair had spent a year conversing with Marvel about turning Runaways into a television series.
+That month, it was announced that streaming service Hulu had ordered a pilot episode and scripts for a full season of Runaways, to be co-produced by Marvel Television, ABC Signature Studios, and Fake Empire.
 Hulu was believed to already have "an eye toward a full-season greenlight".
 Executive producer Jeph Loeb felt "it was an easy decision" to have Hulu air the series over the other networks Marvel Television works with, because "[w]e were very excited about the possibility of joining a network that was young and growing in the same way that when we went to Netflix when it was young and growing on the original side.
 It really feels like we're in the right place at the right time with the right show."
 Loeb and Marvel Television were also impressed by the success of Hulu's The Handmaid's Tale, which helped further justify the decision.
 Schwartz and Savage wrote the pilot, and serve as showrunners on the series, as well as executive producers alongside Loeb and Jim Chory.
 In May 2017, Runaways received a 10-episode series order from Hulu at their annual advertising upfront presentation.